kennylee15/blog/_posts/2016-07-27-vicemo-scraper.markdown

 {% endhighlight %}

 Note most commonly used English words are hard coded to help the program filter out trivial words.
 Remember, we are only interested in only what Venmo users are paying for.
-We cleanse each word of special characters and whitespaces, using Regex, and add to a compiler.
+Using Regex, we get rid of special characters and whitespaces from words.
+The clenased words are then added to a compiler.
 A similar process is carried out to extract emoji data.
 The resulting outputs are dictionaries containing the objects or activities Venmo users paid for and how many times it appears in the collected data.
 Finally, we have all the tools to obtain the data.

 ### Conclusion